theREALdebater/eclat/doc/eclat/building.md

 -----------------------------------------------------------------------------------------------
 ## Partitions {#part}

-An Ada program is divided into partitions (see [Ada Reference Manual, 10.2 Program Execution][1]).
-Note that, in practice, most programs will comprise just one assembly.
+An Ada program is divided into _partitions_ (see [Ada Reference Manual, 10.2 Program Execution][1]).
+Note that, in practice, many programs will comprise just one partition.

 Partitions can be executed separately---possibly on different computers in a network---but nevertheless form part of a single coherent [program](../adaos/programs.md).

+.....
+AdaOS has a corresponding notion of [partitions](../adaos/partitions.md) .....

+If it is necessary to distinguish, the term _AdaOS partition_ is used for the AdaOS notion of a partition, whereas the term _build partition_ is used for the Ada (and ECLAT) notion.

 .....